Benton County judge finds former judge’s contempt appeal should be decided by higher court

-BENTONVILLE — A former circuit judge’s contempt case has been dismissed after Benton County Circuit Judge Robin Green found she did not have jurisdiction to conduct a trial in the case.
+BENTONVILLE -- A former circuit judge's challenge of an order finding him in contempt of court has been dismissed after Benton County Circuit Judge Robin Green found she didn't have jurisdiction to conduct a trial in the case.

-Green issued a written ruling Thursday ending Jon Comstock’s case in circuit court and stating Comstock’s only option for appeal is to the Arkansas Supreme Court or Arkansas Court of Appeals.
+Green issued a written ruling Thursday ending Jon Comstock's case in circuit court and stating his only option for appeal is to the Arkansas Supreme Court or Arkansas Court of Appeals.

 The audio was either turned off or not working, Comstock said.
 He said he attempted to make Griffin aware of the issue with the audio, but Griffin instructed him to sit down.